you are too interesting, too capable, too worthy to live without change, transformation and renewal

 I know this yearning is a resource, and it shows your capacity and curiousity to learn and care for yourself.
 I offer space to connect to yourself in a meaningful way, to overcome challenging and traumatic experiences with compassion and support, and to realize your full capacity.
 I am here to offer a way through.
 You don’t have to do it on your own.

 My role is to help guide you to find what works and what’s helpful.
 I can share my knowledge and experience with you, listen, offer support, and facilitate experiential practices.
 I offer individual therapy informed by a variety of approaches and practices including internal family systems, somatic/body-based practices, existential discussions, systems theory, feminist theory, neuroscience, polyvagal theory, and expressive arts therapy.
-I can facilitate mindfulness and expressive arts therapy when/if you are interested including working with visual arts, movement, voice, and writing practices to deepen healing and learning.
 I believe that a compassion-focused, cultural humility, trauma-informed and anti-oppressive approach is essential for safe and effective therapy.

 Here are some ways I offer support: